HALO: Hierarchical Reinforcement Learning for Large-Scale Adaptive Traffic Signal Control: Evaluation

 \subsection{Experimental Setup}

-We utilize the Simulation of Urban MObility (SUMO) traffic simulator as the environment for all experiments, which is employed in a non-GUI mode to enable efficient large-scale simulations.
+We use the Simulation of Urban MObility (SUMO) traffic simulator~\cite{Krajzewicz2012SUMO} for all experiments.
 Each episode is set to 3600 seconds of simulated time, with a rollout length of 240 steps.
 The yellow light duration is 5 seconds, and each signal phase iteration lasts 10 seconds.
-As shown in Table~\ref{table0}, our experimental setup includes one large-scale scenario based on Manhattan, containing 2668 traffic lights, as well as five commonly used benchmark scenarios.

-For the Manhattan2668 scenario, we define the network using OSMWebWizard\footnote{https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html} and manually refine its intersection details.
-Traffic flow is generated based on open-source taxi trip data\footnote{https://opendata.cityofnewyork.us/data}, and we select dates associated with adverse weather conditions using Local Climatological Data\footnote{https://www.ncei.noaa.gov/products/land-based-station/local-climatological-data} to simulate the Adverse Weather Flow.
-In addition, we simulate two other realistic traffic patterns based on actual urban traffic conditions: the Peak Transition Flow, which represents a sudden influx of vehicles during the transition from off-peak to peak hours, and the Holiday Rush Flow, which reflects surges in traffic during holiday periods with increased travel demand.
-Visualizations of the traffic scenarios described in Appendix~\ref{scenarios}.
-Ablation Study can be found in the Appendix~\ref{ablationstudy}.
+As shown in Table~\ref{tbl:settings}, we consider five small-scale benchmarks (\textit{Cologne8}, \textit{Grid4$\times$4}, \textit{Arterial4$\times$4}, \textit{Ingolstadt21} and \textit{Grid5$\times$5}) widely used by existing work.
+In addition, we construct a new large-scale scenario based on road network of Manhattan, containing 2668 traffic lights, and refer to this as \textit{Manhattan2668} hereafter.
+For this scenario, we define the network using OSMWebWizard\footnote{https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html} and manually refine its intersection details.
+Traffic flow is generated based on open-source taxi trip data\footnote{https://opendata.cityofnewyork.us/data}, and we select dates associated with adverse weather conditions using Local Climatological Data\footnote{https://www.ncei.noaa.gov/products/land-based-station/local-climatological-data} to simulate the \textit{Adverse Weather Flow}.
+In addition, we simulate two other realistic traffic patterns based on actual urban traffic conditions: the \textit{Peak Transition Flow}, which represents a sudden influx of vehicles during the transition from off-peak to peak hours, and the \textit{Holiday Rush Flow}, which reflects surges in traffic during holiday periods with increased travel demand.
+Visualizations of the experimental scenarios (e.g. intersection topologies) are included in Appendix~\ref{app:exp-vis}.
+The detailed hyper-parameter settings can be found in Appendix~\ref{app:impl-hyperparams}.